thien/fakenews/report/report.md

 ''' -->

 # Program Prerequisites
-The python program utilises the `numpy`, `keras` and `nltk` libraries. `keras` by default installs `tensorflow`, but it is recommended to install tensorflow manually to optimise its performance as the manual installation compiles the program based on the machine, allowing it to utilise certain processor specific instruction sets.
+The python program utilises the `numpy`, `keras` and `nltk` libraries. `keras` by default installs `tensorflow`, but it is recommended to install tensorflow manually to optimise its performance.
+The manual installation compiles the program based on the machine, allowing it to utilise certain processor specific instruction sets.
 However, installing via `pip` or `conda` will also suffice.
 The submitted program will attempt to download the GloVe dataset itself.
 (It cannot however, show a loading bar but it will verify the integrity of the file.)

     pip3 install numpy nltk tensorflow keras
     python3 main.py